 Our commitment to you as a volunteer is to help you live a faithful and fruitful life for the glory of God.
 We are excited to see how God will work through you as you exercise your gifts to serve Him.
 The single message that unifies all of our ministries is the Gospel of Jesus Christ.
 God has made Himself known through His Word and allows us, by faith in Christ, to become His sons and daughters.
 That good news permeates and motivates all that we do.

-We believe that as you serve at Colonial, you are serving God.
+We believe that as you serve at The Shepherd's Church, you are serving God.
 As you begin your ministry, there are principles that will help you effectively serve those that you work with and influence.
 All of us are growing in faith and none of us are content with our current level of maturity.
 Each of us needs to be faithful to read and apply God’s Word, pray and seek to grow in grace.
 Spiritual maturity also means looking to the needs of others and seeking their good.
 As a volunteer, you will have a more formal means of serving others, and these principles will help you do that well.